Metro support layer

 Utility pages stay canonical

-The Phoenix cluster works well as a metro support layer because many neighboring cities publish different tester-list, anniversary-date, and fire-line workflows.
+The Phoenix cluster works well as a metro support layer because many neighboring cities publish different BSI, tester-list, anniversary-date, and fire-line workflows.
 This page groups those routes without flattening them into a fake single authority.

 Use this metro page to compare nearby utility workflows and public provider options, then drop into the exact utility page before acting on a compliance step.